lempiji/rx/README.md

 ### Overview

-The is a library like the [Rx.NET](https://github.com/Reactive-Extensions/Rx.NET), for the asynchronous or event-based programs on OutputRange concept.
+This is a library like the [Rx.NET](https://github.com/Reactive-Extensions/Rx.NET), for the asynchronous or event-based programs on OutputRange concept.

+The operators' name is based on std.algorithm and [ReactiveX](http://reactivex.io/).

 #### Example